 Current BOE President Penny Kazmier is not seeking reelection after sixteen years on the board.
 Sandra Ficke-Bradford and Mike Shackleton are running again, Gavin Newman is not and the three school board members remaining in their positions are Barry Altshuler, Leah Collister-Lazzari and Angela Wilcox.

-With a dozen to choose from, we decided to reach out to all candidates to get to know a little more about who they are, their connection to Barrington and what their goals are for our community schools.
-We’ll publish profiles about all candidates between now and election day, but we’re starting with Thomas Mitoraj who was first to respond to our questions.
+We’ll publish profiles about all candidates between now and election day but we’re starting with Thomas Mitoraj who was first to respond to our questions.

 Thomas is a father-of-five committed to positive change for our schools by promoting greater equity, cooperation and preparedness within the Barrington 220 District.
 One of Thomas’ priorities is to focus on lessons learned during 2020’s pandemic to better prepare our schools for the future.
 Originally from Clarendon Hills and Des Plaines, one of the reasons Thomas and his family chose to move to Barrington is because of its schools.
 Here’s more about Thomas and what he hopes to accomplish if elected.